pennyphp/penny/docs/skeleton-application.md

 ## Build assets

-Javascript frontend dependencies are managed trough [bower](http://bower.io/) and built using [grunt](http://gruntjs.com).
+Javascript front end dependencies are managed trough [bower](http://bower.io/) and built using [grunt](http://gruntjs.com).
 Grunt and other build tools are

 **Note:** *The following commands must be issued in the skeleton application folder*,